For Property Owners

 Quote management structure to the home's fit instead of flattening every AMI property into one fee

-Give owner reporting that explains rate integrity, channel drag, and execution misses
+Give owner reporting that explains pricing, booking costs, and execution misses

 Map the switch around booked stays so the fix does not wreck seasonality